Clouds

 Cumulus Mediocris (Cu)

-Cumulus clouds of moderate vertical extent, the tops of which show fairly small protuberances.
+Cumulus clouds is of moderate vertical extent with the tops showing fairly small protuberances.
 The base is a similar in width to the cloud height.

 Cumulus Humilis (Cu)